|High School:||Vista Murrieta|

-Whitaker added depth along the offensive line, but did not appear in a game.
+Whitaker added depth on the offensive line, but did not see action in a game.

-Corey Whitaker redshirted his first season at Nebraska.
+Whitaker suffered a knee injury and redshirted his first season at Nebraska.

 Whitaker was born on Feb.
-14, 1994, and he is the son of Corey Whitaker and Tammy Reisdorph.
+14, 1994, and is the son of Corey Whitaker and Tammy Reisdorph.
 Whitaker is a business administration major.
 He has volunteered his time with Uplifting Athletes, Husker Hotline and community rec center outreach events.